cloudogu/usermgt/docs/gui/usermanagement_en.md

 This gives users the authorization to create and manage additional users and groups.
 Beyond that, no other permissions are associated with the *Manager Group**.

-You can change the *Manager group* to be used by entering the following in the configuration of the Cloudogu EcoSystem in the entry
-`/config/_global/manager_group` to set the desired group:
+You can change the *Manager group* to be used by changing the entry `/config/_global/manager_group` in the configuration of the Cloudogu EcoSystem to the desired group:

 ```shell
 etcdctl set /config/_global/manager_group newManagerGroup
 ```

-The **User Management** Dogu must then be restarted for the change to take effect.
+The **User Management** Dogu needs to be restarted to take the change into account.

 **Admin Group**

 Members of this group have administrative rights in **all** Dogus of the Cloudogu EcoSystem.
 These users can use the administrative functions in the individual Dogus and thus, for example, install plug-ins or make application settings.

-The **Backup & Restore** Dogu contains only administrative functions and does not use a separate role concept.
+The usage of the **Backup & Restore** Dogu is restricted to the administrators.
 Consequently, only users who are members of the **Admin group** have access to the **Backup & Restore** Dogu.

-You can change the **Admin group** to be used by going to the configuration of the Cloudogu EcoSystem in the entry `/config/_global/admin_group` to set the desired group:
+You can change the **Admin group** to be used by changing the entry `/config/_global/admin_group` in the configuration of the Cloudogu EcoSystem to the desired group:

 ```shell
 etcdctl set /config/_global/admin_group newAdminGroup
 ```

-All Dogus must then be restarted for the change to take effect.
+All Dogus needs to be restarted for the change to take effect.

 ### Creating a new group

-To avoid having to assign individual permissions for all accounts in the Dogus, you can create groups as described below:
+To avoid assigning individual permissions for all accounts in the Dogus, you can create groups as described below:

 Select the "Groups" tab in **User Management**.